 FREEDOM NOT DEATH FOR MILITARY DOGS

 Vigilance and better screening of mass transit employees is paramount this year.
-Police Dogs could not have prevented last year's Las Vegas massacre or the Texas church shooting.
-2017 was a record year for violence and training of police and military dogs escalated with expectations that they may be even more vital to our homeland in 2018.
+Police Dogs could not have prevented the Las Vegas massacre or the Texas church shooting but 2017 was a record year for violence.
+Consequently, training of police and military dogs escalated with expectations that they may be even more vital to our homeland in 2018.
 If you are active duty or retired, let us hear from you.

 And to that point, we remind readers that the United States Armed Forces is still engaged around the world.
 North Korea's threats may be modified by President Trump's May deal-making but we are thankful for our combat-trained military and police dogs.
 Let us hope they never have to be used in Korea and pray that the threatened EMP (electro-magnetic-pulse) bomb never happens.

 Surely we will never again have to plead for the lives of our canine heroes but bookmark or save this Current Congressional contact information.